MicrosoftDocs/fabric-docs/docs/data-science/read-write-power-bi.md

 If this parameter is turned off, type incompatibility issues may result between columns of related tables that may not have been detected in the Power BI model due to
 [DAX implicit type conversion](/power-bi/connect-data/desktop-data-types#implicit-and-explicit-data-type-conversion).

-SemPy `read_table` also leverages the model information provided by Power BI.
+SemPy `read_table` also uses the model information provided by Power BI.

  - `multiindex_hierarchies`: If True, converts [Power BI Hierarchies](/power-bi/create-reports/service-metrics-get-started-hierarchies) to pandas MultiIndex structure.